RAUB LAW FIRM PLLC Raub Law Firm specializes specifically in personal injury law and bankruptcy. MAIN MENU Car Accidents

 In addition to facing increased pressure on the legal front, law firms and legal departments now face growing pressure when it comes to talent.
 New demands have arisen, and the great majority of professionals want to work for an organization that supports their preferred way of working: hybrid or full-time remote.

-Despite the “great resignation” continuing, the Survey discovered that the majority of organizations are not executing well at meeting the demands of their employees.
+Despite the “great resignation??? continuing, the Survey discovered that the majority of organizations are not executing well at meeting the demands of their employees.
 According to the results, 70% of corporate lawyers and 58% of law firm lawyers believe they will leave their present position in the next year.

 Increasingly, there has been a rise in organizations rethinking who performs the work and how it is completed.
 In addition, legal departments and law firms are increasingly turning to varied types of arrangements, including contract employees and third-party resources, alternative legal service providers (ALSPs), and non-lawyer staff.